Azure/Avere/src/terraform/examples/e2e/README.md

 1. Run `terraform init -backend-config ../backend.config` to initialize the current local directory (append `-upgrade` if older providers are detected)
 1. Run `terraform apply` to generate the Terraform deployment [Plan](https://www.terraform.io/docs/cli/run/index.html#planning) (append `-destroy` to delete Azure resources)
 1. Review and confirm the deployment (add, change and/or destroy) of the Azure resources in this module
-1. After successful deployment, use the Azure portal or CLI on your image templates to build each image
+1. After successful deployment, use the Azure portal or CLI to start image template build processes

 ## 5 Compute Scheduler